 Finding someone special in the middle of quality “me time” sounds like an oxymoron.
 How can I have been finding myself if what I found was a boyfriend?
 Maybe it was good timing, but maybe being my true self and feeling my most confident helped form a connection that works.
 And when I left to move on to more adventures I carried on discovering more about myself, all while growing a relationship with someone incredible at the same time.

 Like, really hard.
 And we couldn’t be more long distance if we tried.
+Have you seen how far the London and Christchurch are?!
 What’s not so hard is knowing I get to explore new places and revisit old favourites as part of our time together, how cool is that?

-So don’t run away from feelings, run head first towards them if you get the chance, whether that’s around the corner or on the other side of the world – you’ll regret the things you don’t do instead of the things you do and that goes for both flights and feelings.
+So don’t run away from feelings.
+Run head first towards them if you get the chance, whether that’s around the corner or on the other side of the world.
+You’ll regret the things you don’t do instead of the things you do and that goes for both flights and feelings.
 Focussing on you can be the perfect chance to find happiness in yourself as well as with those you choose to be surrounded by.
 Love yourself, and allow yourself to love others too.